Biswajit8/Learning/Artificial Intelligence/Retrieval-Augmented Generation (RAG).md

 2. Retrieval - The system searches external knowledge sources (databases, documents, vector stores) to find and fetch the most relevant information that matches the user's query using semantic similarity or keyword matching.
 3. Augmentation - The original user query is enhanced by combining it with the retrieved relevant information, creating an enriched prompt that provides additional context to the language model.
 4. Generation - The large language model uses both the original query and the retrieved contextual information to generate a comprehensive, accurate, and contextually grounded response that addresses the user's question.

+---

+We’ll build a complete RAG pipeline with Spring Boot
+- Vector Embeddings
+- Using Postgres as a vector database
+- Using Spring AI to generate responses with Gemini and RAG

+What are Vector Embeddings?